tibormares/ecommerce-project/HELP.md

-# It will be added in the future...
+# Help

+For detailed troubleshooting or frequently asked questions, please refer to the project's Wiki.